Read This First

 Prompt 1: What is design thinking?

-The anchors here are Revamping the Online Learning Platform, Enhancing Patient Experience in a Hospital, and Sustainable Packaging for a Food Company.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Revamping the Online Learning Platform, Enhancing Patient Experience in a Hospital, and Sustainable Packaging for a Food Company in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 The initial stage is all about understanding the needs, motivations, and behaviors of the people you’re designing for.
 This involves engaging with your audience or users to gain insights into their experiences and challenges.